appwrite/rfc/003-jwt-support.md

 <!-- Write your answer below. -->

-Appwrite Server API is limited and can't access the different services in the user scope and perform action on his/her behalf.
-The only current way to use the server API is in admin mode in combination with an API key that has relevant permissions scopes.
-This is limiting the usage in Account, Database, Storage and other Appwrite APIs.
+Appwrite Server API is limited and can't access the different services in the user scope and perform an action on his/her behalf.
+The only current way to use the server API is in admin mode combined with an API key that has relevant permissions scopes.
+This is limiting the usage in Account, Database, Storage, and other Appwrite APIs.

 **What is the context or background in which this problem exists?**

 <!-- Write your answer below. -->

+The current implementation of server API scopes functionality and flexibility is limited.
+The server API is especially limited when trying to integrate with a custom server or 3rd party databases.

 **Once the proposal is implemented, how will the system change?**

 <!-- Write your answer below. -->

+A new authentication method will be introduced to the Appwrite server API.
+The new authentication method will allow developers to act as a user from their own servers.

 <!-- Please avoid discussing your proposed solution. -->